open-s4c/vsyncer/README.md

 An **assignment** is a selection of operations and a sequence of values representing the operations' memory orderings or their plain/atomic modifier (depending on the selection type).
-The sequence of values is enconded as a **bitsequence**  such as `0b001101` or `0x1a40`.
+The sequence of values is encoded as a **bitsequence**  such as `0b001101` or `0x1a40`.

 *L* and *S* assignments take bitsequences in which each bit represents whether a specific read or write operation is an atomic or plain operation.